Sarah Churchill, Duchess of Marlborough: Strained relationship

 In July 1708, the Duke of Marlborough and his ally Prince Eugene of Savoy won a great victory at the Battle of Oudenarde.
-On the way to the thanksgiving service at St Paul's Cathedral, the Duchess of Marlborough engaged in a furious argument with the Queen about the jewels Anne wore to the service, and showed her a letter from the Duke which expressed hope that the Queen would make good political use of the victory.
+On the way to the thanksgiving service at St Paul's Cathedral, the Duchess of Marlborough argued with the Queen about the jewels Anne wore to the service, and showed her a letter from the Duke which expressed hope that the Queen would make good political use of the victory.
 The implication that she should publicly express her support for the Whigs offended Anne; at the service the Duchess told the Queen to "be quiet" after Anne continued the argument, thus offending the Queen still further.

-Anne's next letter to the Duchess was an exercise in chilling hostility, referring sarcastically to the "command" the Duchess had given her to be silent.
-As a result the Duchess, who rarely admitted that she was in the wrong, for once realised that she had gone too far and apologised for her rudeness, but her apology had little effect.
+Anne's next letter to the Duchess referred sarcastically to the "command" the Duchess had given her to be silent.
+As a result the Duchess, who rarely admitted that she was in the wrong, apologised for her rudeness, but her apology had little effect.
 Anne wrote to the Duke of Marlborough, encouraging him not to let her rift with the Duchess become public knowledge, but he could not prevent his wife's indiscretion.

 The Duchess continued vehemently supporting the Whigs in writing and speaking to Anne, with the support of Godolphin and the other Whig ministers.
 The news of the public's support for the Whigs reached the Duke in letters from the Duchess and Godolphin, which influenced the Duke's political advice to the Queen.
 Anne, already in ill health, felt used and harassed and was desperate for escape.
 She found refuge in the gentle and quiet comfort of Abigail Masham.